ricvolpi/ricvolpi.github.io/_pages/about.md

 I'm working as a research scientist and project lead at [Naver Labs Europe](https://europe.naverlabs.com/).
 Before joining NLE, I was a Ph.D. student (2015-2018) and postdoc (2018-2019) at [Istituto Italiano di Tecnologia](https://www.iit.it).
 During my studies, I also spent some time at [Stanford Vision and Learning Lab](http://svl.stanford.edu/) and [University College Cork](https://www.ucc.ie/en/).

-When I'm not in the lab, I love travelling, taking photos and [reading books](https://www.goodreads.com/user/show/43115920-riccardo-volpi).
+When I'm not in the lab, I love skiing, travelling, taking photos and reading.

 Feel free to drop me an [email](mailto:rvolpi@hey.com).